 The reason is: you’ll regret it later if you don’t do it now.

 Your brand style guide can be a lifesaver once you become successful and busy.
-Documenting a style guide when you start your business reduces the amount of work you have to do later.
+Documenting a style guide when you start your web hosting business reduces the amount of work you have to do later.

 It’s particularly useful if you have new employees: they’ll understand how to communicate with the company voice, whether that’s over the phone, through email, social media or web copy.
 You won’t have to explain your company ethos or identity.

-If you employ contractors you can send them your style guide, and it’s a great place to keep your technical information: such as font names and hex color codes (it can also become part of a digital design system – more on that in a later article).
+If you employ contractors you can send them your style guide, and it’s a great place to keep your technical information: such as font names and hex colour codes (it can also become part of a digital design system – more on that in a later article).

 Your first style guide might just be a one-pager.
 It doesn’t have to be highly-detailed, and it shouldn’t be written in stone.
 It should just be an evolving document that will adapt to changes as your company grows.